morosystems/mocha-redux-integration/README.md

 -----------------------------

 **This project is no longer maintained.** It was originally concieved as a proof of concept of a redux module testing.
-We use the concept -- redux store testing independent on the state shape -- on several projects, however, maintenance of its Mocha API is too consuming for its benefit, something that can be achieved with the very simple [`MockStore`](src/MockStore.js).
+We use the concept -- redux store testing independent on the state shape -- on several projects, however, maintenance of its Mocha API is too time consuming for its benefits, which can be achieved with the very simple [`MockStore`](src/MockStore.js).

 -----------------------------